 Tuition assistance from the International Student Financial Aid Fund is made available to a limited number of international students each academic year who are committed to ministry in their own countries after their study in the United States and who indicate this in writing.
 Students receiving this award must pursue full-time studies in a degree program as listed in the Academic Catalogue.
-Because these grants are not to exceed the amount of tuition, the student's fees, rent, food, transportation, and other living expenses must be supplied from other sources.
+Because these grants are not to exceed the amount of tuition and fees, living expenses, including rent, food, transportation, and other living expenses must be supplied from other sources.